 Make a solid but flexible career plan

 Making a solid career path plan and goal setting early on is critical for following through and successfully achieving your goals.
-When creating goals, you must remember that your path may change, so staying flexible and adapting to changes as they arise is vital.
+When creating goals, you must remember that your path may change, so staying flexible and adapting to changes is vital.

 By keeping track of progress and making changes as needed, it will help you maintain the motivation you need to achieve your goals.